Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 Important Note: In case of a second offence, the student’s enrolment will be automatically terminated.

-If a student’s enrolment is terminated for breach of the Academic Integrity Policy B:3, no tuition refund or credit will be provided and the student will not be eligible to apply for any CHA Learning program for a period of three years.
-Students who wish to reapply to any program after three years must obtain permission from the Vice President, Learning and Development whose decision will be final.
+If a student’s enrolment is terminated for breach of the Academic Integrity Policy B:2, no tuition refund or credit will be provided, and the student will not be eligible to apply for any CHA Learning program for a period of three years, or as identified by the Vice President.
+Students who wish to reapply to any program after the minimum identified period must obtain permission from the Vice President, Learning and Development whose decision will be final.
 The Vice President also reserves the right to withdraw the student’s ability to reapply, depending on the offence.

-Students are required to behave in a respectful and professional manner during any interaction in the course of studies.
-This includes interactions with CHA Learning staff, other students, faculty, and practicum site staff.
-Professional communication – both verbally and written – is always expected: in all forums and in all formats.
+Students are required to behave in a respectful and professional manner during any interaction throughout the duration of their studies.
+This includes interactions with CHA Learning staff, other students, faculty, and practicum site/field placement staff, if applicable.
+Professional written and verbal communication is always expected: in all forums.

 Please ensure the following guidelines are met in the course of communications:

 Any student found guilty of unprofessional conduct will be subject to disciplinary action, which could include termination from the program under serious circumstances.
-Students terminated for unprofessional conduct will be ineligible to apply for any CHA Learning program for a period of three years.
-Students who wish to reapply to any program after three years must obtain permission from the Vice President, Learning & Development whose decision will be final.
+Students terminated for unprofessional conduct will be ineligible to apply for any CHA Learning program for a period of three years, or as otherwise determined by the Vice President.
+Students who wish to reapply to any program after the established period must obtain permission from the Vice President, Learning & Development whose decision will be final.
 The Vice President also reserves the right to withdraw the student’s ability to reapply, depending on the offence.

 Online discussion forums are provided as a way for students to communicate with one another and their instructors.
 They are considered academic tools and are the property of CHA Learning.
 Students are expected to communicate in the discussion forums in the same way they would communicate in any other professional environment.
 Failure to do so may result in academic discipline or removal from discussion forums at the discretion of the Program Director.